softwareconstruction240/softwareconstruction/chess/1-chess-game/chess-game.md

 # Chess Game

 In this part of the Chess Project, you will create the base Chess Game behavior.
-To do this you will create the following 10 implementation classes that implement the provided interfaces: A Chess Game class, a Chess Board class, a Chess Position class, a Chess Move class, and 6 Chess Piece classes.
+To do this you will create the following 10 implementation classes that implement the provided interfaces: A Chess Game class, a chessboard class, a Chess Position class, a Chess Move class, and 6 Chess Piece classes.
 In later assignments you will use this code to create a fully playable game.

 ## Code Class Structure